 Key considerations for franchisors to mitigate co-employer liability risks include:

-Employee classification issues are a critical aspect of franchise law and compliance, as they profoundly impact a franchise's liability, tax obligations, and overall business operations.
-Misclassification of employees can lead to substantial financial penalties, damages, and reputational harm, emphasizing the need for precise classification determinations.
-A key consideration within this framework is the distinction between employees and independent contractors, as this classification determines the scope of a franchise's responsibilities and obligations.
+Misclassifying workers as independent contractors instead of employees can trigger substantial financial penalties, tax liability, and lawsuits for both franchisors and franchisees.
+Employee classification is a critical aspect of franchise law compliance, profoundly impacting a franchise’s liability, tax obligations, and overall business operations.
+The distinction between employees and independent contractors determines the scope of a franchise’s responsibilities and obligations.

 Misclassification of Employees